 ThinkTank is a student group that hosts discussions on sociopolitical issues, with new topics selected every week.
-Using a casual, drop-in style format, there are no members of ThinkTank, but instead participants who decide that the topic of a given week is of interest to them.
-Each topic is selected in advance and is sourced either from participant suggestions or from our executive team.
+With a casual, drop-in style format and no formal membership requirements, group activities are open to all interested participants.
+Topics are chosen in advance from participant suggestions or from our executive team.

 Why did we start?

 ThinkTank was started in 2017 to counteract the tendency for political conversation to be dominated by the loudest voices.
 Our group aims to foster constructive and respectful dialogue on important issues by providing a carefully moderated environment for these types of discussions to take place.
 We provide students the opportunity to engage and interact with different ideas in an enjoyable, respectful, and open setting.